bmatsuo/csvutil/README.md

 chris,1.6,67
 ```

-When the above program is called and given a path argument 'in.csv', the
+When the above program is called and given the path 'in.csv', the following
-following is printed to standard output.
+is printed to standard output.

 ```
 alice,1.4,50,25.510204081632658